pydantic/pydantic/docs/errors/usage_errors.md

     assert exc_info.code == 'invalid-self-type'
 ```

-The following examples of `validate_call` and `TypeAdapter` will also raise this error, even though they are correct from a type-checking perspective.
+The following example of [`validate_call()`][pydantic.validate_call] will also raise this error, even though it is correct from a type-checking perspective.
 This may be supported in the future.

 ```py
 from typing_extensions import Self